joythakkar/-experiment-4-study-of-bitwise-operatots-in-C-/README.md

+AIM:
+To study and implement C++ Bitwise Operators

+SOFTWARE USED:
+VS Code

 Theory:

 Bitwise operators in C++ are used to perform operations at the bit level.
 These operators directly manipulate the binary representations of data, making them efficient for low-level programming, embedded systems, and performance-critical applications.